“ … equip yourself for life, not solely for your own benefit but for the benefit of the whole community.”

 We believe great research, properly applied can lead to lasting and positive change in people’s lives.
 Our research focus has led to hundreds of discoveries and breakthroughs.
 Explore Research.

-If you're in industry or government and looking to access the research or education expertise at Monash University, make us your first point of call.
+If you're in industry or government and looking to access the technology, research or education expertise at Monash University, make us your first point of call.
 Visit Enterprise and partnerships for more.

 Our international research and education footprint means we can respond to the issues and opportunities of both our region and the world.
 Find out more about our global impact.

 Monash is brimming with gifted, talented, driven people.
 Find a researcher or PhD supervisor, search the Monash staff directory or explore our database of experts at People and places.

 Every day Monash people are creating research, delivering outcomes and leading new initiatives that challenge the status quo.
 Visit News and events to see their stories.

 As a Monash graduate you are part of our global alumni community and the benefits of studying at Monash continue long after you graduate.
 Find out more about the Alumni community.

 Following last year’s detection of gravitational waves, a Monash team is readying itself for entirely new areas of research.

 By observing how an embryo forms a new body, developmental biologists in Melbourne are laying the foundation for a new branch of medicine that gives damaged bodies the capacity to regenerate.

 Professor Paul Fitzgerald was hardly alone in his scepticism about using, in effect, a magnet to realign the brain’s biochemistry to treat depression.